What Are the Three Types of Product Defects in Nebraska?

 If you or a loved one has been injured by a defective product in Nebraska, Kent | Pincin can help you understand your legal rights.
 Call (402) 243-5535 or contact us today to discuss your case with an experienced product liability attorney.

 Product liability law in Nebraska holds manufacturers, distributors, and sellers accountable when their products cause harm to consumers.
-The Nebraska Revised Statutes establish specific frameworks for these claims, including strict liability provisions that protect injured consumers.
-Under Nebraska law, a product must contain a "defective condition unreasonably dangerous" to establish liability.
+The Nebraska Revised Statutes establish specific frameworks for these claims, including strict liability provisions that address strict liability but also limit strict liability claims against sellers or lessors unless they are also the manufacturer; the broader product liability framework is established across multiple statutes, including § 25-21,180 and § 25-224.
+Under Nebraska law, a product must contain a “defective condition unreasonably dangerous” to establish liability.

-Nebraska’s product liability statutes establish certain limitations.
+Nebraska’s product liability statutes establish certain limitations on who can be held liable.
 The law restricts strict liability claims against sellers unless they are also the manufacturer.
-This means injured parties often must pursue claims directly against the manufacturer rather than the retail store.
+This means injured parties often must pursue claims directly against the manufacturer rather than the retail store where the product was purchased.

 The burden of proof requires showing that the product was defective when it left the manufacturer’s control.
-Plaintiffs must demonstrate that the defect existed at the time of manufacture or distribution, not due to subsequent misuse.
+Plaintiffs must demonstrate that the defect existed at the time of manufacture or distribution, not due to subsequent misuse or alteration.
 This emphasizes the importance of preserving evidence immediately after an injury occurs.

-Manufacturing Defect Claims Nebraska: When Production Goes Wrong
+Manufacturing Defect Claims in Nebraska: When Production Goes Wrong

 Manufacturing defects occur when a product deviates from its intended design during the production process.
 These defects affect individual units or batches rather than an entire product line.
-For example, a vehicle might have a faulty brake component due to improper assembly, or a pharmaceutical product might contain contamination.
+For example, a vehicle might have a faulty brake component due to improper assembly, a pharmaceutical product might contain contamination, or a child’s toy might have a loose part that wasn’t properly secured during manufacturing.

 Proving Manufacturing Defects in Nebraska Courts